kreitje/hms-testimonials/readme.txt

 == Changelog ==

+= 2.2.3 =
+* Added new setting to redirect the hms_testimonials_form shortcode to another page on submission.
+* Added redirect_url attribute to hms_testimonials_form to override the setting.
+* Added the hms_testimonials_submitted_success filter to override the successful submission message
+* Added filters to override error messages of custom fields.
+Filters follow the hms_testimonials_required_cf_{field id} format.
+* Added filter to override invalid email on custom fields.
+Filter follows the hms_testimonials_email_cf_{field id} format.
+* Added filter names to the Custom Fields page.

+= 2.2.2 =
+* Fixed a bug where the tables were not being created in a multi site.

+= 2.2.1 =
+* I forgot to add rotator.js to svn so it didn't get uploaded

 = 2.2.0 =
 * Rotating javascript has been movied to it's own file instead of inline
 * Added the following filters: hms_testimonials_sc_error_token, hms_testimonials_sc_error_name, hms_testimonials_sc_error_testimonial, hms_testimonials_sc_error_image, hms_testimonials_sc_error_website, hms_testimonials_sc_error_captcha